Er-F/DataScience/README.md

 # Machine Learning Model Comparison

-This project aims to compare various machine learning models on a given dataset, providing insights into their performance and suitability for different tasks.
+This project compares various machine learning models on a given dataset, providing insights into their performance and suitability for different tasks.

 ## Example of project output
 ![image](https://github.com/user-attachments/assets/d922f9c0-bb89-48a5-97e1-5fd5af294477)